Slideshow: Secrets of Healthy Eating and Portion Control

 Peanut butter and jelly is great comfort food.
-And snacking on peanuts and peanut butter can control hunger.
+And snacking on peanuts and peanut butter can curb hunger.
 The trick is to make a little bit go a long way.
-Peanuts have healthy fat, but it's still fat and can add on calories -- 190 for 2 ounces.
-Jelly adds more calories.
+Peanuts have healthy fat, but it's still fat and can add calories -- 190 for 2 ounces.
+Jelly adds more.

 Rice Lightens Up a Healthy Meal